Valiant Hearts: The Great War: Development

 To ensure the game was historically accurate, the development team listened to first-hand accounts of the war from team members' families, read letters written by soldiers, and traveled to the trenches in France.
 The information and stories they collected were then incorporated into the title as collectibles to let players gain new knowledge about the war.
-Ubisoft also partnered with the producers of the documentary film Apocalypse World War I to incorporate archived materials into the game.
+Ubisoft also partnered with the producers of the documentary film Apocalypse: World War I to incorporate archived materials into the game.
 However, the game's cast of protagonists is not based on any historical figure as the team did not want to "cross the line between reality and fiction".
 To create an "immersive soundscape", the audio team inspected archived documents from the French Foreign Legion, and the development team recorded themselves making various screaming sounds.

 The game is powered by Ubisoft's UbiArt Framework game engine, which was used previously in smaller Ubisoft titles including Child of Light and Montpellier's own Rayman Legends.
 The team opted to use a cartoonish visual, as they believed that this art style helped them to retain "respect for the people who went through ... [the war] while also making it accessible".
 Speech bubbles serve as the main way of showing conversations between characters, since they help to convey a complicated story in a simple manner.
 Another reason for their use was to avoid having to deal with different languages.
 The game's cutscenes are similar to a comic book, showing the player something happening far away from the characters using comic viewpoints.

-Ubisoft officially announced the game on 13 September 2013.
-The game was released for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360 and Xbox One via digital download on 25 June 2014.
-An iOS version of the game was released on 4 September 2014.
+Ubisoft officially announced the game in September 2013.
+The game was released for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360, and Xbox One via digital download on 25 June 2014.
+An iOS version of the game was released on 4 September of the same year.
 Players who purchased the game before 6 November received a free copy of a digital interactive comic book named Valiant Hearts: Dogs of War, which stars Walt and his sister.
-The game was released for the Nintendo Switch on 8 November 2018, and for Google Stadia on 14 July 2022.
+The game was released for the Nintendo Switch on 8 November 2018, with this version having touchscreen support.
+It was also released for Google Stadia on 14 July 2022.